jaxon-php/jaxon-website/pages/03.docs/06.armada/03.classes/docs.en.md

 $myClass = $this->instance('Subdir.Class');
 ```

-If both classes are in the same subdirectory, this can be omitted, and the class name is preceded by a period.
+If both classes are in the same subdirectory, this can be omitted, and the class name is prepended with a period.

 ```php
 $myClass = $this->instance('.Class');